Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 When batteries go flat, electrolyte becomes corrosive.
-Over time this can eat through the casing of a battery and end up on battery terminals and circuit boards, potentially causing major damage to equipment.
-So if you aren't going to be using your gadgets fro a long period, it's wise to remove the batteries before a leak occurs.
+Over time, this can eat through the casing of a battery and end up on battery terminals and circuit boards, potentially causing major damage to equipment.
+So if you aren't going to be using your gadgets for a long period, it's wise to remove the batteries before a leak occurs.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Questions & Answers

 Question: Is there a better metal than Li-that we can use for batteries?